Tactics for Improving Least Squares Estimation

 Table \ref{tab:vowel} summarizes the experimental results.
-The table shows that regularized multinomial regression yields much higher test loglikelihoods than unregularized multinomial regression, demonstrating the benefits in inference of low-rank regularization.
-Despite its reliance on nuclear norm smoothing, our MM algorithm also yields similar and even slightly higher test loglikelihoods than \texttt{npmr}.
-Our code executes over 20 times faster than \texttt{npmr}, reinforcing our previous claims about computational efficiency.
+The table shows that regularized multinomial regression yields much higher test log-likelihoods than ordinary multinomial regression, demonstrating the benefits of low-rank regularization.
+Despite its reliance on nuclear norm smoothing, our MM algorithm also yields test log-likelihoods similar to those of \texttt{npmr}.
+Our code executes over 30 times faster than \texttt{npmr}, reinforcing our previous claims about computational efficiency.